Scelba government

-The Scelba Cabinet was the 10th cabinet of the Italian Republic, that held office from 10 February 1954 to 6 July 1955, for a total of 511 days (or 1 year, 4 months and 26 days).
+The Scelba government was the 10th cabinet of the Italian Republic, that held office from 10 February 1954 to 6 July 1955, for a total of 511 days (or 1 year, 4 months and 26 days).

 After the election of Giovanni Gronchi as new president of Italy, Scelba resigned as prime minister.

 Government parties

 The government was composed by the following parties: